Chic Murray: Life and career

 Later, working as a solo act, with a forbidding expression and omnipresent bunnet, Murray offered a comic vision of the world that was absurd and surreal.
 One example was his early-1970s BBC Scotland series Chic's Chat, where his version of acting as DJ for the (occasional) records he played was unique.
 The show also featured surreal dialogues with a "man at the window" of his studio, played by Willie Joss, who invariably referred to Murray by the name of "Chips".
 Another was his eccentrically decorated hotel in the Bruntsfield area of Edinburgh, which did not outlive the 1980s.

 Murray acted in films such as Casino Royale and Gregory's Girl, in which he played a Scottish secondary school headmaster.
 He also played former Liverpool Football Club manager Bill Shankly in the musical play You'll Never Walk Alone.
-Just prior to the show opening, Murray claimed to have telephoned the switchboard at Anfield using his Shankly voice, causing the receptionist – who had worked there in the Shankly years – to burst into tears on hearing the great man's voice once more.
-He also made cameo appearances as an itinerant poacher in a few episodes of STV's soap Take The High Road (1984) and appeared alongside Judi Dench in Saigon: Year of the Cat (1983).
+Just prior to the show opening, Murray claimed to have telephoned the switchboard at Anfield using his Shankly voice, causing the receptionist – who had worked there in the Shankly years – to burst into tears on hearing his voice once more.
+He also made cameo appearances as an itinerant poacher in a few episodes of STV's soap Take The High Road (1984) and appeared alongside Judi Dench in Saigon: Year of the Cat (1983) as a bank manager.

-One of Murray's last TV appearances was as a first-footer on the BBC Scotland Hogmanay show Live into 85.
+One of Murray's last TV appearances was as a first-footer on the BBC Scotland Hogmanay show Live into 85, an ill-fated programme that was notorious for its numerous problems during the live broadcast, including Murray himself who appeared flustered and confused by the various incidents involved, and became too bewildered to perform and spent his segment berating the floor manager.

-He died in Edinburgh in 1985 after he suffered a perforated ulcer at the age of 65, next door to his former wife Maidie's bedroom (they had divorced in the 1970s but remained on good terms).
+He died in Edinburgh in 1985 after he suffered a perforated ulcer at the age of 65, next door to his former wife Maidie's bedroom.
+(They had divorced in the 1970s but remained on good terms.)
 Tributes during his funeral at Mortonhall Crematorium were led by fellow Scottish comedian Billy Connolly.